Oregon’s ECDC meeting dates are regularly scheduled for 5:00 p.m. on the first Tuesday of each month and are held at City Hall.

 - Review and analyze various statistics, trends, and reports to keep current on issues that may affect economic and community development policy.

-- (b) owners of real estate or a business within the City of Oregon, or
+- Owners of real estate or a business within the city; or

-- (c) representatives of one of the allowable organizations.
+- Representatives of one of the allowable organizations.

 Effort shall be made to include representation from the following segments of the community: retail, commercial, industrial segments; professional and financial institutions; utility and labor segments; other taxing districts; and citizens at large.